 As shown in Figure 6(A), NRCMs that were subjected to H/R increased significantly the ROS level, whereas the ROS level had been decreased in PEMF group (2 cycles), in contrast with the H/R group.
 Representative images of the ROS level were displayed in Figure 6(B).
 At the same time, we identified the effect on NRCMs apoptosis after suffering H/R by using TUNEL kit.
 As shown in Figure 6(C), cell apoptosis in the H/R group was aggravated, whereas PEMF treatment could reduce the cell death.
 Representative images of TUNEL staining were shown in Figure 6(D).

-PEMF protected Neonatal rat cardiac ventricular myocytes (NRCMs) from hypoxia/reoxygenation (H/R)-induced apoptosis via decreasing ROS levelat the end of the treatment for 72 h
+PEMF protected Neonatal rat cardiac ventricular myocytes (NRCMs) from hypoxia/reoxygenation (H/R)-induced apoptosis via decreasing ROS levelat the end of the treatment for 72 h in vitro.

 Effect of PEMF on NO releasing via Akt/eNOS pathway